The Gift from Maggie

 She didn’t even give the dinner I put together much consideration.

 “I need sleep,” she said.
-“If you’re coming to bed within the next couple of hours please do what you can to get rid of that perfume you’re wearing so I can sleep.
+“If you’re coming to bed, within the next couple of hours, please do what you can to get rid of that perfume you’re wearing so I can sleep.
 You look extraordinary tonight.
-Sometimes I wish you would give me a little notice when you’re going to get all dressed up.
-Gosh, I was looking through your girl things – perhaps we need to think about storing them in the spare bedroom.”
+Sometimes, I wish you would give me a little notice when you’re going to get all dressed up.
+Gosh, I was looking through your girl things — perhaps we need to think about storing them in the spare bedroom.”

 She turned and walked from the room, before I could answer.
 “I’m going to take an aspirin and dive into bed.
-I need sleep and. . . .”
+I need sleep and. . ..”
 Her voice drifted off.

 My mind went into panic mode.
-Two minutes before my biggest problem had been not having a “wow” gift for her for Christmas, and then I was looking down the barrel of d-i-v-o-r-c-e.
+Two minutes before, my biggest problem had been not having a “wow” gift for her for Christmas, and then I was looking down the barrel of d-i-v-o-r-c-e.
 My eyes both started dripping and all thoughts of eating evaporated.
 What had seemed like a delectable meal, now seemed inedible.

 I spent the next three hours sitting in the dark in our living room going over everything she had said -- in detail.

 It’s no wonder I didn’t see this coming.
-All the time she was berating my cross-dressing, her eyes and body language sent out messages of love.
+All the time she was berating my cross-dressing, her eyes and body language still sent out messages of love.

-Ohhhhhh my; she even said she wants me to give her notice before I dress in my girl clothes.
+Ohhhhhh my.
+She even said she wants me to give her notice, before I dress in my girl clothes.
 Sometimes I don’t even know beforehand when I want to wear a dress or a skirt.
 I wonder what she considers girl clothes and what she considers boy clothes.
 I’ve got some things even I can’t put a label on.
-Does that mean I can’t wear panties under my boy clothes?
-I always wear panties.
-That’s just mean.

 Why now?
 That’s so like Maggie.
-She lives on eggshells, often so wrapped up in others that she doesn’t get around to herself.
+She lives on eggshells, often so wrapped up in others, that she doesn’t get around to herself.
 It appears she finally has.
 Am I just now seeing the real Maggie?
-Did she get me to think I can’t get along without her so she can totally control me?
+Did she get me to think I can’t get along without her, so she can totally control me?

-My thoughts went on and on.
-It was clear to me after consideration that things had been going downhill for quite some time.
-All that overtime and weekend work she’s been putting in may have been a cover-up for an affair.
+All that overtime and weekend work she’s been putting in may have been a cover-up, for an affair.
 Who is it?
-Jerry – the guy at the grocery store she thinks is so cute when he gives us a special cut of meat?
+Jerry — the guy at the grocery store she thinks is so cute when he gives us a special cut of meat?
 Her boss, Oscar?
 That can’t be.
-She doesn’t even like him. . .but I only know that because she told me and she also told me she liked my perfume when she really hates it.
+She doesn’t even like him. . .but I only know that because she told me.

-I stewed. . .trying everything from wringing my hands to pounding my temples with my fist.
 Nicholas!
 Nicholas Vaaroni, our handyman.
 Maggie’s in love with Nicholas.
-He could do all those things I just didn’t have the aptitude to take on.
-He could fix anything and could lift twice his weight above his head.
-If the temperature got above sixty-five – off came his shirt -- showing off a perfect six-pack.
-Hell!
-I had even had a few sexual fantasies that involved him and what I assumed was below his belt.
-Not that I’m anything but hetero . . . but once in a while. . . .
+He can do all those things I just don’t have the aptitude to take on.
+He can fix anything and can lift twice his weight above his head.
+If the temperature gets above sixty-five — off comes his shirt -- showing off a perfect six-pack.

-“I can build anything you can imagine,” he had bragged. . .and from the things we had seen him erect around the neighborhood, he hadn’t overstated his abilities.
-Erect?
-Three weeks prior he had been in our house alone with her -- one Saturday when Maggie had sent me on an errand.
-They had both acted mighty strange when I walked in having forgotten my wallet and returning much earlier than I had planned.
-Why hadn’t I been more attentive?
+Three weeks prior, he had been in our house alone with her -- one Saturday when Maggie had sent me on an errand.
+They had both acted mighty strange when I walked in -- having forgotten my wallet and returning much earlier than I had planned.

 My eyes hadn’t dried the entire evening.
 It was around eleven when I called Georgette.
-Our support group had a system in which we picked one person to be our “buddy” and gave them our real first name and a phone number where we could be reached.
+Our support group had a system, in which we picked one person to be our “buddy” and gave them our real first name and a phone number where we could be reached.
 It was a cell phone each of us had that was used . . . strictly for that purpose.

 She didn’t seem at all surprised when I explained my situation.